finos/a11y-theme-builder/docs/architecture/base-services.md

 ### Elevations

 * In light mode elevations are represented with increasing dropshadows.
     * To calculate the elevations, gather information from the user about the base dropshadow.
         * color of the shadow
         * horizontal distance
         * vertical distance
         * blur
         * spread
     * User specifies desired change between elevations.
-  * Compute 10 consistently increasing dropshadow styles to represent the 10 elevations in light mode.
+    * Compute 10 elevations, consistently increasing dropshadow styles to represent the 10  elevations in light mode.
-* In dark mode elevations are represented by object of increasing lightness.
+* In dark mode, instead of elevations being represented by increasing dropshadows as they are in light mode, elevations are represented by increasing lightness.
     * Use the background color which serves as the elevation 0 shade and apply an increasing  white overlay on the colors to generate 10 shades.
     * Leverage the [Material Design][M2DESIGN] elevation calculations to determine the  appropriate lightness.

 ### Minimum Click Area Control